 We don’t judge or label our students, so they are free to create their success without any past failures getting in their way.
 We offer them a new way to view themselves and their world with skills and perspectives that follow them back to school.
 The students become empowered and more optimistic about working harder in school by communicating with peers and trying new challenges.

-Urban Stable students are identified and referred by their classroom teachers (through our in-school contacts) and come to the program with others from their school and school division.
-Our programs offers social development for Grades 5-12 students, that promotes competence in horsemanship, riding, social skills, teamwork, and leadership.
+Urban Stable students are identified and referred by their classroom teachers (through our in-school contacts) and attend program with others from their school and school division, with 50-75% coming from low-income families.

 Our programs offer social development that promote competence in horsemanship, riding, social skills, teamwork, and leadership.
 This opportunity for youth to develop friendships and a sense of normalcy through the commonalities and differences expressed amongst their program classmates provides a proven, unique, real-life platform that nurtures growth and well-being.